ray-project/ray/doc/source/tune/faq.rst

    One job could run all its trials at the same time, while the other job waits for a long time until it gets resources to run the first trial.
-2. If it is easy to start a new Ray cluster on your infrastructure, there is often no benefit from a cost perspective of running one big cluster versus multiple smaller clusters.
-For instance, running one cluster of 32 instances incurs virtually the same cost as running 4 clusters with 8 instances each.
+2. If it is easy to start a new Ray cluster on your infrastructure, there is often no cost benefit to running one large cluster instead of multiple smaller clusters.
+For instance, running one cluster of 32 instances incurs almost the same cost as running 4 clusters with 8 instances each.
 3. Concurrent jobs are harder to debug.
 If a trial of job A fills the disk, trials from job B on the same node are impacted.
 In practice, it's hard